 How To Measure Countertops For A Quote

 Thinking about replacing your counters but not sure what it would cost?
-Wondering how to get an estimate on your project?
-We have a step-by-step guide for you on how to measure countertops and calculate the total area to make it simple for us to price out your job!
+Wondering how to get an estimate on your countertop project?
+We have a step-by-step guide for you on how to measure your countertops and calculate the total area to make it simple for us to price out your stone countertops!

-Before we get started, we need to gather a few things to make the process easier.
-You want to know how to measure countertops, it’s with tools!
+Before we get started, we need to gather a few things to make the stone quote process easier.
+We will guide you on how to measure countertops!

-Don’t get worried, it’s just a few, and every home should have them!
+Don’t get worried, it’s just a few simple measuring tools, and every home should have them!

 Helpful tools you need to measure and calculate your countertop area: